wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/motioncor.md

     Set `image_size` to `3712,3712`; this pads a K2 image by 2 pixels in one axis, but results in an image size amenable to binning at factors of 2.

 3. The MotionCor3 parameters block contains MotionCor3’s parameters.
 For this dataset, most of the defaults are fine.
-However, because the data was collected in super-resolution, set the `FtBin` parameter to 2 so that the aligned frames are Fourier cropped back to normal size and set the `Gpu` to `0`.
+However, because the data was collected in super-resolution, set the `FtBin` parameter to `2` so that the aligned frames are Fourier cropped back to normal size and set the `Gpu` to `0`.

 4. Since this dataset has .mrc frames, the “EER specific part” block can be ignored.

 5. We will not be doing noise2noise training, so odd/even stacks are not needed.

+6. We will estimate the CTF after tilt-series alignment, so `ctf_est` can be set to `0`.

-6. Save the param file and run the TOMOMAN in the standalone with the new `paramfilename`:
+7. Save the param file and run the TOMOMAN in the standalone with the new `paramfilename`:

         tomoman(pwd, 'tomoman_motioncor3.param');